 1) Make more plastic swaps

 To avoid plastic, there are so many simple swaps you can make at home such as using reusable shopping bags instead of plastic bags.
 Also, carrying a reusable water bottle like a Chilly’s bottle rather than plastic bottles and using soap bars in the bathroom, such as Friendly’s natural, hand-made soap bars.
-For eco-friendly laundry detergent, we’ve started using SMOL, who offer subscription based bio and non-bio laundry capsules created with ethically sourced essential oils.
-They smell great and come in plastic free packaging which is 100% recyclable.
+For eco-friendly laundry detergent, we’ve started using SMOL, which offers subscription-based bio and non-bio laundry capsules created with ethically sourced essential oils.
+They smell great and come in plastic-free packaging which is 100% recyclable.